-Except for fiscal year 2022 employer contributions, all the data that should be entered is available from the schedules in the Schedules of Employer Allocations and Pension Amounts by Employer, which can be downloaded from MMERB's Web Site.
-In addition, we suggest you read NMERB's Employer Primer - GASB 68 Implementation.
+Except for fiscal year 2023 employer contributions, all the data that should be entered is available from the schedules in the Schedules of Employer Allocations and Pension Amounts by Employer, which can be downloaded from MMERB's Web Site.

 Figure 3 illustrates two of the journal entries the tool generates.